-A well-constructed syllabus serves as a "contract" between you and your students by establishing your course goals, communicating expectations up-front, and outlining your respective rights and policies.
+A well-constructed syllabus serves as a road map for students.
+It conveys your course goals, communicates expectations, and outlines respective rights and policies.
 Follow the guides and examples below to complete the required sections of your syllabus.

 Note: prior to building your syllabus, reach out to your Program Representative for an approved syllabus or syllabus sample.

-- This course takes place fully online with weekly live web conference meetings on DAY at TIME (PT).
+This course takes place online with scheduled live class meetings using the Canvas Zoom feature on DAY at TIME (PT).

 For the Contact Information section, provide your:

 - Preferred Means of Contact (Email, Phone, Canvas Inbox)